 In the case of amputations, pain and suffering can make up a large part of the damages.
 An injured person can obtain compensation for the physical and mental anguish caused by the amputation injury.

 Contact a Tampa Personal Injury Lawyer to Discuss Your Case

 To discuss the circumstances of your amputation injury and explore your legal options for compensation, turn to legal professionals experienced in injury cases.
-Contact Catania & Catania, P.A. for a free consultation with a Tampa personal injury lawyer.
+Contact Catania and Catania Injury Lawyers for a free consultation with a Tampa personal injury lawyer.
 Give us a call at (813) 222-8545 or contact our law office online to discuss your case.